-258. Quanta Comput., Inc. v.
-LG Elecs., Inc., 553 U.S. 617, 629 (2008).

-and licensed Intel to make and sell chips practicing the patents.
-This exhausted LG's rights in the chips Intel sold; end users were free to use those chips, notwithstanding LG's patents.260 Quanta Computer also confirms that the first sale triggering exhaustion can be made by a licensee of the patentee, rather than by the patentee itself.
+277. Quanta Comput., Inc. v.
+LG Elecs., Inc., 553 U.S. 617, 629 (2008). approach each other so nearly that it will be difficult to distinguish the process from the function of the apparatus," so that otherwise a patentee could always avoid exhaustion by redrafting a claim to the item itself as a claim to a method the item carries out.278 In Quanta Computer itself, LG held patents claiming methods of storing data in computer memory and licensed Intel to make and sell chips practicing the patents.
+This exhausted LG's rights in the chips Intel sold; end users were free to use those chips, notwithstanding LG's patents.279 Quanta Computer also confirms that the first sale triggering exhaustion can be made by a licensee of the patentee, rather than by the patentee itself.
 What matters is that the sale is authorized, not who makes it.